Photo Credit: Sarah Hatton

 2. Explore the beauty of Jasper National Park

 Located four hours from Banff, Jasper National Park is the largest national park in the Canadian Rockies and filled with dramatic, untamed wilderness.
-While the full-day Columbia Icefield Parkway Tour will take you about halfway towards Jasper, there’s also one-way tours from Banff that still include the Glacier Adventure that will take you all the way to the town of Jasper for those looking to stay overnight.
-Once you’re in Jasper, there’s loads to see and do but some of our favourites are wildlife spotting and visiting iconic Maligne Lake.
+The full-day Columbia Icefield Parkway Tour will take you about halfway towards Jasper, and includes stops at glacier-fed lakes, glaciers and much more.
+And for those staying in Jasper, there’s loads to see and do but some of our favourites are wildlife spotting and visiting iconic Maligne Lake.

 3. Soak in the patio views